general-computer/space-wars/frontend/Notes.md

-- Disabled blinking at the moment
+- Disabled blinking at the moment <-- fix it
+- Choose your ship
+- V Disable wallet connection before data loading
+- V Scale can be 999x times now
+- V Use addresse with realistic length, first three from Hardhat Network

 - function that returns game state (zone size, units)
 - events to change the game state